-This is a statutory placement, defined in law as being "not less than eight consecutive months" in duration.
+This is a statutory placement, defined in law as being 'not less than eight consecutive months' in duration.
 Thus, 100% attendance is required by all students.
-Students must complete 30 hrs on placement between Monday and Friday (8 am -6 pm) (excluding bank holidays), except in August 2023, see below.
-In addition, students must be available for four hours between Monday and Friday (8 am -6 pm) each week for online academic activities.
+You must complete 30 hrs on placement per week between Monday and Friday (8 am - 6 pm) (excluding bank holidays), except in August 2024 (see below).
+In addition, you must be available for four hours between Monday and Friday (8 am - 6 pm) each week for online academic activities.